-The mock Tandy Cake Bars really fun to make and I enjoyed the different textures of the cake, peanut butter and milk chocolate.
+The mock Tandy Cake Bars are really fun to make and I enjoyed the different textures of the cake, peanut butter and milk chocolate.
 Thanks again to Louise for telling me about the recipe.
-If you Google it, you’ll see different versions, but this is how I made it for my first go-round.
+If you Google it, you’ll see different versions, but this is how I made it the first time.
 I probably wouldn’t change a thing.

 Homemade Tandy Cake Bars

 - 2 cups granulated sugar

 - 12 oz milk chocolate candy bar chopped**

 - Preheat oven to 350 degrees F. Grease and flour a 10×15 inch pan.
 If halving the recipe, use a 9 inch square metal pan.

 - Sift together the flour, baking powder and salt; set aside.